1T/aws-config-rules/1ticket-addons/README.md

 ## Notifications

 Once the rules are enabled, when a resource of the types above are created or updated without the *app-name* tag, an email notification will be sent to the email list <TBD>

+## Cost

+[AWS Config cost](https://aws.amazon.com/config/pricing/) is determined from the number of rules and the number of configuration items.
+The cost associated with rules is about 4 rules x $2 = $8 per month.
+The number of configuration items is determined from the number of changes to a resource type that AWS Config is monitoring.